yangbinb/Distributed-PC-Darts/README.md

     python3 train_distributed.py --master_ip x.x.x.x --port 1234 --local_rank 3 --world_size 4 --gpu 1

-Replace x.x.x.x with your master ip,for example, ip of node0, be sure the ip is right and accessible.
+Replace x.x.x.x above with your master ip,for example, ip of node0, be sure the ip is right and accessible.
 You can also change the port with some other unused.
 Each command line start a process, 'world_size' stands for the number of processes,each process use one gpu.Run all the command line one-by-one, after all the processes on every node started, the distributed searching/training would begin.
 Models in every process would be saved normally, searching/training finished, you can choose the best one.

 ## Requirement